Introspection via Kaomoji

 | introspected vs synthesized | 0.550 | 0.502 |

 Asking Opus to introspect is the best method I've tried to estimate the emotional context around a kaomoji, but it isn't very accurate.
-Notably, the synthesized data correlates poorly with both others.
+Notably, the synthesized data correlates poorly with both other sources.

 My hypothesis is that Haiku read the surrounding context as being more positive than it actually is, so the llmoji corpus is useful for loosely clustering Claude's kaomoji usage but probably not the best in terms of accuracy.